 12 factors for the successful handover of projects

-A recent study from the Association for Project Management Research Fund identified four broad categories with three recommendations that emerge as factors that have been in place on multiple projects that have handed over successfully from transition to business-as usual.
+A recent study from our Research Fund identified four broad categories with three recommendations that emerge as factors that have been in place on multiple projects that have handed over successfully from transition to business-as usual.
 As such these should be considered lessons learned and fall into the category of ‘if you only do three things’ in each section:

 1. Requirements should be written into tender documentation/contracts in as much detail and as specifically as possible including engagement requirements, data environment and any standardisation of equipment or product that the client requires.